 Teachers learn about conflict, feelings, and needs, have an introduction to mediation, and practice some conflict resolution skills so that they understand the basic (different) nonviolent approach to solving conflicts, get some of the skills they can use in solving conflicts without a third party and understand what mediation is, so that, when their students need help, they refer them to mediators instead being a "judge" in the conflict and have trust that children can solve it in a good way themselves.
-The two or more teachers who are in charge of the mediation club, get also mediators and support them (supervision skills).
+The two or more teachers who are in charge of the mediation club, get also mediation skills and trainer skills to be able to educate new generations of mediators and support them (supervision skills).